magma/magma/docs/readmes/orc8r/how_to_deploy_using_juju.md

 > The default password to open the admin_operator.pfx file is `password123`.
 To choose a different
 > password, re-deploy orc8r-certifier with the `passphrase` juju config.

-## 5. Create the orchestrator admin user
+## 5. Create the Orchestrator admin user

 Create the user: